-The Gray Bat occurs in several Illinois and Missouri counties where it inhabits caves during both summer and winter (U.S. Fish & Wildlife Service, 2019).
+The gray bat occurs in several Illinois and Missouri counties where it inhabits caves during both summer and winter (U.S. Fish & Wildlife Service, 2019).
 With rare exceptions, gray bats sleep in caves year-round.
 During the winter, gray bats hibernate in deep, vertical caves.
 In the summer, they roost in caves which are scattered along rivers.
 These caves are in limestone karst areas of the southeastern United States, like Missouri.
 There are no caves in the study area.
-Foraging occurs in a variety of common habitats that largely overlap with both the Indiana and Northern Long-eared Bat.
+Foraging occurs in a variety of common habitats that largely overlap with both the Indiana and northem long-eared bats.
+Habitats and foraging opportunities would remain the same as current conditions in the FWOP.
+Therefore, Gray Bat would be unaffected by the FWOP condition.